SiliconLabs/bluetooth_applications/bluetooth_using_em4_energy_mode_in_bl_ibeacon_app/readme.md

 To wake-up from EM4 using a specific module, the EM4WUEN register of that module must be enabled.
 In this example code, this is done via the call to  `BURTC_Init()` and `GPIO_EM4EnablePinWakeup()` for the BURTC and GPIO wakeup pin, respectively.

+The average current consumption in EM4 deep sleep mode is ~115 nA.
 ![](images/energy-profile.png)